xyproto/algernon/README.md

 // Convenience function for the local Ollama server that takes an optional prompt and an optional model name.
 // Generates a poem with the `tinyllama` model by default. ollama([string], [string]) -> string

+// Convenience function for Base64-encoding the given file base64EncodeFile(string) -> string

+// Describe the given base64-encoded image using Ollama (and the `llava-llama3` model, by default) describeImage(string, [string]) -> string

+// Given two embeddings (tables of floats, representing text or data, as returned by Ollama), return the similarity from 0 to 1 embeddedDistance(table, table) -> number
 ~~~